M-attNewton/review-prediction/README.md

 ## Baseline model
 Linear Multi-class Classification is used as the baseline model, using a large feature set will give an idea of a baseline performance.
 The text features are parsed through a term frequency–inverse document frequency (TF-IDF) Vectorizer to create the text features, these are combined with the restaurant type, price, date, review length and average restaurant rating.

+This model achieves an accuracy of 71.5% which establishes our baseline.

 ## Deep learning models
+Many different deep learning methods were tested, this repository highlights some of the models that were interesting to apply.

+### Gradient Boosting Methods (LightGBM)
+Since the dataset is tabular in nature, a tree based method with gradient boosting is a good model to try.
+The same features are used as in the linear case.
+LightGBM is used as the model as it is known to be better at handeling large datasets.
+The hyperparameters such as the number of leaves, number of estimators and learning rate are tuned to produce an accuracy score of 7X%.
+Which is similar to the linear model but, asdfadsf.

+### LSTMs

+### Transformers

+### Neural Networks

 ## Ensemble model